 Russell has extensive experience representing clients in company-critical antitrust and unfair competition matters, particularly in the technology sector.
-These complex cases require a deep understanding of issues such as platform economics and strategy, software interoperability and the duty to disclose interface information; IP-related technology claims; and non-compete and other arrangements.
+These complex cases require a deep understanding of issues such as multi-sided platform economics and strategy, software interoperability and the duty to disclose interface information; IP-related antitrust claims; and employee non-compete and other mobility-restricting arrangements.
 He has represented clients in direct and indirect purchaser antitrust class actions, unfair competition cases and competitor suits in state and federal court, as well as in arbitration and international forums.

 Russell also represents clients in other complex business disputes, including venture capital investor disputes, insurance recovery for financial, property and other losses, and other commercial matters in federal and state court, and in arbitration proceedings.

 Russell also works with clients on data-breach response efforts, including utilizing cyber insurance as part of a coordinated, comprehensive strategy for managing and recovering from data breaches.